 Now that your Asian eggplant is properly prepared, you can begin cooking it using your favorite recipe.
 Enjoy the delicious flavors and unique textures that Asian eggplant brings to any dish!

-See also How long to cook trout fillet in oven
+See also How long do you cook ribs in the crock pot

 Choosing the Right Eggplant